This Crockpot Breakfast Casserole is a delicious make-ahead breakfast with hashbrowns, bacon, veggies and eggs. It’s great for the holidays!

 Enjoy your casserole on its own or with one of these sides for a full breakfast spread:

-- Fresh fruit or berries
+- Fresh fruit or avocado

 - A healthy smoothie

-One of the best parts of this recipe is that it’s super easy to make it ahead of time!
+One of the best parts of this recipe is that it’s super easy to make ahead of time!

-- Make ahead: Add everything but the hashbrowns to the crockpot, then store in the fridge overnight.
+Make ahead: Add everything but the hashbrowns to the crockpot, then store in the fridge overnight.
 Add the hashbrowns in the morning and cook.

-- Storing: Store leftovers in the fridge for 5 days.
+Storing: Store leftovers in the fridge for 5 days.

-- Freezing: Freeze in airtight containers for 3 months, then thaw in the fridge.
+Freezing: Freeze in airtight containers for 3 months, then thaw in the fridge.

-- Reheating: Sprinkle some water over top and microwave for 2-3 minutes.
+Reheating: Sprinkle some water over top and microwave for 2-3 minutes.

-More tasty breakfast recipes
+More easy breakfast casseroles

 Crockpot Breakfast Casserole